andydunstall/gorqlite/README.md

   log.Fatal(execResults.GetFirstError())
 }

-// Query with strong consistency. sql := []string{
+// Query the table with strong consistency. sql := []string{
   `SELECT * FROM foo WHERE id="1"`,
   `SELECT * FROM foo WHERE name="bar"`,